mtkelleher/phg_v2_analysis/README.md

 ### Script Features

-- Designed for **homozygous/haploid imputation** output from PHG.
+- Designed for **homozygous/haploid imputation** output from phg find-paths, using the --path-type haploid option and specifying --out-parents-dir.
-- Marks missing haplotypes as `"."` and reference alleles as `"0"`.
+- Marks missing haplotypes as "." and reference alleles as "0".
-- If a reference sample is used in imputation, specify the reference sample name as it appears in the hVCF headers in the optional `--reference_sample_name`.
+- If a reference sample was used during imputation, provide the reference sample name as it appears in the imputed parents files using the optional --reference_sample_name argument.
-- Uses imputed genotype calls only when the reference range listed in the ALT header matches the data line's position.
-This is for edge cases where a parent haplotype may be imputed at different reference ranges then the one assigned to itself.